kitled/linux/README.md

 1. All notes have the suffix.extension `--note.md` (Markdown file).

 1. Notes are placed next to the thing:

     `/path/to/file`
     `/path/to/file--note.md`

+    All relative paths in this repo (first/second/third.ext) can be inferred from an actual Linux system.

+    For instance, if there's a file
+    `/etc/ssh/sshd_config` on Linux,
+    and if I have a note about it,
+    then it's located in this repo at
+    `etc/ssh/sshd_config--note.md`

 1. A typical Linux filesystem (here, Debian 12) has the following directories.
     This repository mirrors this structure, placing each note next to the thing.